WesseloDev/GitAssignment.S1.2024/part2/answers.md

 #### 13. What is DevOps, how is it useful for game developers?
 DevOps is a methodology that intends to create a more cohesive and high-speed development cycle by integrating and automating the work of software development and operations.
 It's useful for game developers because it makes game development more efficient and reliable.
 It also automates building, testing and deployment of games.

+#### 14. List what tools can be used with DevOps.
+Give a brief description of each one. (at least 3)
+1. Jenkins - a program that lets developers build and test their projects, and makes it easier to integrate changes to the project.
+2. Git - a version control system that's used for managing source code, and can be used for collaborative development.
+3. Maven - a build automation and project management tool that streamlines compilation, testing, packaging and distribution.